-Top 10 Scary Halloween Games That You Would Have to Be Crazy to Play
+Top 10 Scary Halloween Games & Rituals You'd Have to Be Crazy to Try

 I’m going to tell you about them because they can make for fun Halloween reading and discussions—but, I warn you, don't play them!
 And if against all common sense you do, please do your research for proper precautions—this is not to be considered an instructional guide here, and I deliberately leave out steps because I don’t want you to know how to actually play.